Fujifilm X-A1 vs X-E2

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X-E2 provides a faster frame rate than the X-A1.
 It can shoot movie footage at 1080/60p, while the X-A1 is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-E2 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X-A1 relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Fujifilm X-A1, the Fujifilm X-E2, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The adjacent table lists some of the other core features of the Fujifilm X-A1 and Fujifilm X-E2 along with similar information for a selection of comparators.

-So how do things add up?
-Is the Fujifilm X-A1 better than the Fujifilm X-E2 or vice versa?
+So what is the bottom line?
+Which of the two cameras – the Fujifilm X-A1 or the Fujifilm X-E2 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.